WARP4dot52/lambda/poincare/doc/tree.md

 Tree * expr4 = KAdd(1_e, i_e)->cloneTree();
 ```

-[!Warning]
+> [!WARNING]

-Placeholders are cloned, so beware that they still live after the pattern matching: you might sometimes need to delete them using `tree->removeTree()`.
+> Placeholders are cloned, so beware that they still live after the pattern matching: you are responsible to delete them if necessary, using `tree->removeTree()`.

 ## How to retrieve sub-trees using pattern matching ?